-The results of our tests indicate that for the items tested, the Village of Bethalto, Illinois, complied with Subsection (q) of 65 ILCS 5/11-74.4-3, "Tax Increment Allocation Redevelopment Act".
-Nothing came to our attention that caused us to believe that, for the items not tested, the Village of Bethalto, Illinois was not in compliance with Subsection (q) of 65 ILCS 5/11-74.4-3, "Tax Increment Allocation Redevelopment Act".
+In connection with our audit, nothing came to our attention that caused us to believe that the Village of Bethalto, Illinois failed to comply with Subsection (q) of 65 ILCS 5/11-74.4-3, "Tax Increment Allocation Redevelopment Act".
+In addition, nothing came to our attention that caused us to believe that, for the items not tested, the Village of Bethalto, Illinois was not in compliance with Subsection (q) of 65 ILCS 5/11-74.4-3, "Tax Increment Allocation Redevelopment Act".
+However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Village's noncompliance with the above referenced statute, insofar as they related to accounting matters